Larry Sabato

 Larry Joseph Sabato (/ˈsæbətoʊ/; born August 7, 1952) is an American political scientist and political analyst.
 He is the Robert Kent Gooch Professor of Politics at the University of Virginia, where he is also the founder and director of the Center for Politics, which works to promote civic engagement and participation.
 The Center for Politics is also responsible for the publication of Sabato's Crystal Ball, an online newsletter and website that provides free political analysis and electoral projections.
 He is well known in American political media as a popular pundit, and is interviewed frequently by a variety of sources.

 Early life and education

 Sabato grew up in Norfolk, Virginia, graduating from Norfolk Catholic High School in 1970.
-Four years later, he graduated from the University of Virginia.
-A 1974 Cavalier Daily poll showed more people could identify Sabato as student government president than could name Edgar F. Shannon, Jr. as University president.
+Sabato is of Italian heritage.
+Sabato graduated from the University of Virginia in 1974.
+A 1974 Cavalier Daily poll showed more people could identify Sabato as student government president than could name Edgar F. Shannon Jr. as University president.
 Sabato graduated Phi Beta Kappa as a Government major.
 He followed his undergraduate degree with graduate study at Princeton University's Woodrow Wilson School of Public and International Affairs for one year.
 He was awarded a Rhodes Scholarship in 1975, which brought him to study at Queen's College, Oxford.
 In less than two years he earned his doctorate in politics from Oxford.
 Prior to his time as a political analyst, Sabato worked for nine years with Virginia Democratic Party politician Henry Howell.
 At the age of 15, Sabato joined Howell's first campaign for the Virginia governorship in 1968, and then worked on his successful run for lieutenant governor in 1971, and his campaigns for governor in 1973 and 1977.